The Redshift Evolution of the Binary Black Hole Mass Distribution from Dense Star Clusters: Globular Cluster Populations

 We assume that all BHs from stellar collapse are born with zero spin.
 New spins and recoil kicks are applied to the remnants immediately after the BBH mergers, allowing self-consistent computations of BH retention by the model clusters \citep[][and references therein]{Rodriguez+2018_PNspin}. \texttt{CMC} includes post-Newtonian dynamics for BHs \citep{Antognini+2014,Amaro_Chen_2016,Rodriguez+2018_PNeccentric,Rodriguez+2018_PNspin} and models GW emission and BBH mergers during strong encounters self-consistently.

 Figure~\ref{fig:mass_time} shows the merger time distributions of various primary mass ranges for all BBHs that merged within a Hubble time from the catalog models.
+For this plot, we weight all clusters in the \texttt{CMC} catalog equally.
 Here, $t=0$ corresponds to the beginning of the cluster evolution.
-For this plot, we weight all clusters in the \texttt{CMC} catalog equally.
 We find that BBHs with larger primary masses tend to merge at earlier times.
 In particular, most ($\sim 80\%$) BBHs with $M_1 \gtrsim 40\,\msun$ merged within one Gyr after their host clusters are formed, while only $\sim 30\%$ of BBHs with $M_1 \lesssim 20\,\msun$ merged in the first Gyr.
 This is because massive BHs form early in the first few Myrs of stellar evolution.
 They also mass segregate to the dense cluster cores on similar timescales \citep[][their Eq.
 20]{PZ+2010}, where frequent gravitational encounters allow them to form binaries and merge at early times.
 If we approximate the delay time distribution with a power law $p(\tau) \propto \tau^{\alpha}$, the best-fit power-law indexes are $\alpha \approx -1, -0.8, -1.2$, and $-1.4$ for all primary masses, $M_1<20\,\msun$, $20\,\msun \leq M_1<40\,\msun$, and $M_1 \geq 40\,\msun$, respectively.